idmind-robotics/elmo/README.md

 After the robot powers on it will launch it's programs and attempt to connect to a Wifi, if one is configured.

-If the connection to a wifi network is not successfull, the robot will become a wifi hotspot called Elmo, with password "asdf", without quotation marks.
+If the connection to a wifi network is not successfull, the robot will become a wifi hotspot called Elmo, with password "1234567890", without quotation marks.

 You can connect to the hotspot and run the companion application.